 Hammamet Tunisia Travel Guide

 Morning (9 AM - 1 PM): Upon arrival, check into a central hotel.
 Head straight to the Hammamet Medina.
-Explore its winding alleys, browse the souks, and ascend the Kasbah for panoramic views of the town and bay.
+Explore its winding alleys, browse the souks, and climb the Kasbah for panoramic views of the town and inlet.

 Plan a short escape or a comprehensive journey to uncover Hammamet and its surroundings.

-Extend your historical and cultural journey to key southern sites, or revisit a favorite Hammamet spot.
+Extend your historical and a journey into the culture to crucial southern sites, or revisit a favorite Hammamet spot.

 Combine the one-week Hammamet/North East itinerary with a multi-day trip to Southern Tunisia and the Sahara Waterless area.
 This has a truly vast experience.